fciannel/eegsemantics/README.md

 To create the data files data.mat and data_processed_diff.mat you need to run the file run_music_exp.m.

 We are not publishing the edf files for privacy reasons.

+To run the stimuli presenter you need the django framework to be installed in your python, then:

+python manage.py runserver